Dooders/.github/profile/README.md

 # Projects

 ## [Dooders](https://github.com/Dooders/Dooders)
-### An open-source project dedicated to exploring the emergence of intelligent agents within a simulated reality.
+### An open-source agent model.
 *In-Development*
 - This project serves as the primary repository for research, development, and results related to the creation and evolution of these agents.
-- By simulating complex environments and interactions, Dooders aims to advance our understanding of how intelligence can develop and thrive in artificial settings.
+- By simulating complex environments and interactions, Dooders aims to advance the understanding of how intelligence can develop and thrive in artificial settings.

 ## [TimeBandit](https://github.com/Dooders/TimeBandit)